I7-Examples/Bronze/docs/source.txt

 			end if;
 			if the way is a direction, say " from [the way]";
 			otherwise say " nearby";
-			if an audible thing is in an adjacent room, say ", competing with [list of audible things which are in adjacent rooms]";
+			if an audible thing is in an adjacent room, say ", competing with [a list of audible things which are in adjacent rooms]";
 			say "[if an audible thing is in the location].
-You can also make out [list of audible things in the location][end if].";
+You can also make out [a list of audible things in the location][end if].";
 		otherwise;
 			say " somewhere nearby.
 You cannot be quite certain of the direction[if an audible thing is visible].
-You also hear [list of audible visible things], nearer at hand[end if].";
+You also hear [a list of audible visible things], nearer at hand[end if].";
 		end if;
 	otherwise;
 		if an audible thing is in the location begin;
-			say "You hear [list of audible things in the location]";
+			say "You hear [a list of audible things in the location]";
 			if the player wears the helmet
 			begin;
-				if an audible thing is in an adjacent room, say ", and [list of audible things which are in adjacent rooms]";
+				if an audible thing is in an adjacent room, say ", and [a list of audible things which are in adjacent rooms]";
 			end if;
 			say ".";
 		otherwise;
 			if the player wears the helmet
 			begin;
-				if an audible thing is in an adjacent room, say "You hear [list of audible things which are in adjacent rooms].";
+				if an audible thing is in an adjacent room, say "You hear [a list of audible things which are in adjacent rooms].";
 				otherwise say "Everything is quiet, but loudly quiet: if there were any movement at all, you would sense it.";
 			otherwise;
 				if in darkness and an audible thing is in an adjacent room begin;
-					say "You hear [list of audible things which are in adjacent rooms].";
+					say "You hear [a list of audible things which are in adjacent rooms].";
 					end the echolocating activity;
 					rule succeeds;
 				end if;